Mike Holovak: Military service

-After graduating from BC, Holovak enlisted in the United States Navy.
+After graduating from BC, Holovak enlisted in the United States Navy and, following officer training, was subsequently commissioned as an officer in the rank of Ensign, U.S. Naval Reserve.
 He attended the Melville Motor Torpedo Boat Squadrons Training Center in Melville, Rhode Island and commanded a PT boat in the Pacific.
 He was credited with sinking nine Japanese ships and overcame a bout with malaria that left him unconscious for a week.
 His brother Pete was killed in action at Tarawa on February 3, 1944.

 In 1945, Holovak returned to the Melville Motor Torpedo Boat Squadrons Training Center and coached the installation's football team.
 On October 20, the Melville PT Raiders lost to the Army Cadets football team 55–13 at Michie Stadium.

 Professional career

-The Cleveland Rams selected Holovak in the fifth overall in the 1943 NFL draft.
+The Cleveland Rams selected Holovak in the first round with the fifth overall pick in the 1943 NFL draft.
 On January 19, 1946, he signed with the now Los Angeles Rams.
 During his only season with the team, he gained 211 yards and scored three touchdowns.

 In 1947, Holovak was traded to the Chicago Bears for halfback Dante Magnani.
 He rushed for 509 yards and 3 touchdowns in his two seasons with the Bears.